-Based in Ukraine, KeepSolid VPN Unlimited is a virtual private network service with a stated strong focus on privacy and freedom of information.
+Based in Ukraine, KeepSolid VPN Unlimited is a reliable and well-established virtual private network (VPN) service with a stated strong focus on privacy and freedom of information.
 However, it’s worth noting that the company keeps some records of connected devices and data consumption.

 Related: Best VPN 2020